TunnlTo/desktop-app/.github/ISSUE_TEMPLATE/issue-template.md

 **Expected behavior**
 A clear and concise description of what you expected to happen.

+**Tested on official WireGuard client**
+Is the tunnel working on the official Windows WireGuard client?

 **Screenshots**
 If applicable, add screenshots to help explain your problem.